Features

 With all the talk of AI at Steel Summit 2025, we decided to put our money where our mouth is.
 We loaded all the conference discussions into SMU parent company CRU’s proprietary AI, ORAC.
 I asked it to give a short, five-bullet point summary of the most important trade issues talked about by speakers.
 Here’s the list:

-• Global overcapacity: China’s exports cited as overwhelming markets (118 million metric ton figure).
+- Global overcapacity: China’s exports cited as overwhelming markets.

 These are exactly the kinds of issues we’ve been writing about for the last few months, and they seem top of mind for our readers as well as worthy of discussion on the Summit stage.

-When I asked ORAC, using the presentations, what issue steel market participants would want the most clarity on by Jan.
+When I asked ORAC, what issue steel market participants would want the most clarity on by Jan.
 1, 2026, one issue leapt out: Legal certainty on Section 232’s scope and permanence.

 Of course, it’s not a surprise, but it’s good to see our concerns are borne out by the AI analysis.
-I think one of the most salient points is from Steel Manufacturers Association (SMA) President Philip K. Bell during the trade panel at Summit: “The president is using tariff policy in some very unique ways.”
+I think one of the most salient points was from Steel Manufacturers Association (SMA) President Philip K. Bell during a panel on trade issue at Summit: “The president is using tariff policy in some very unique ways.”
 With so much disagreement out there on trade policy, I think that’s one thing no one can dispute.

 AMU webinar